Recycling Air Conditioners: A Complete Guide

 Municipal Bulk Waste Programs

-Some cities and counties offer scheduled bulk waste pickups or seasonal drop-off events for air conditioners and other appliances.
+Some cities and counties offer scheduled bulk e-waste pickups or seasonal drop-off events for air conditioners and other appliances.
 Always check first—some programs may require you to drain the refrigerant beforehand.

 EACR Inc.’s Drop-Off and Commercial Programs